emilyploszaj/trinkets/README.md

 	}
 }
 ```
-Something important to note is that trinkets should override the item use method and add the provided dispenser behavior so that trinkets are equipped in these cases.
+Something important to note is that trinkets that extend `TrinketItem` will automatically be equippable by dispensers and right click.
+If you make an item that instead implements the base interface `Trinket`, you will need to add this functionality yourself.

 ## Other Information
 For a tutorial on rendering trinkets, visit this repository's [wiki](https://github.com/emilyploszaj/trinkets/wiki/Rendering-Trinkets).